 Here are the tips you can follow to select the best external team for your content requirements:

-• Ensure that the content writing agency has experience working with companies from your sector.
+• You should ideally ensure that the content writing agency has experience working with companies from your sector.

-• Ask the team to write a few new samples on certain topics from your line of business.
+• As a content marketer, you need to ask the team to write a few new samples on certain topics from your line of business.

-• Make sure that the team has a keen knowledge of how search engine optimisation (SEO) works.
+• You will have to make sure that the team has a keen knowledge of how search engine optimisation (SEO) works.

-• Check the portfolio of the content writing agency and ask for a few samples of previous work.
+• You can check the portfolio of the content writing agency and ask for a few samples of previous work.

 If you do not have a proficient in-house team for creatives, you can approach several content writing agencies in India.
+You should know how to find the right professional writers.
 There are a large number of options available but make sure to follow the tips mentioned above to find the most suitable one.

 Tools to Build a Content Map Easily